 In my experience, and it has now been proven in scientific testing of different fertiliser types, an early Spring application consisting of ten to fourteen per cent nitrogen, along with a high iron content of eight to ten per cent, is by far the most efficient way of boosting early Spring growth.
 The analysis to look for on the fertiliser bag will read something like 12.0.0. +10% fe, with recommended application rates also on the label.
 This will normally be between thirty five to fifty grams per square meter.

 This nitrogen content gives the required boost to growth in early Spring to quickly fill in any thin areas before weeds can get a chance to colonise, and also quickly take over from the moss killed by the iron.

 After the main growth spurt in the Spring has slowed down, the grass does not require nearly as much fuel to keep it healthy.
 On a well cared for lawn I would be advising a fertiliser containing some nitrogen and some potassium, and depending on the moss content some iron.
+This would be a good organic fertiliser for Summer use, Green comfort.
 A wet Summer will produce more moss so will require more iron for instance.
 The other main nutrient usually found in fertilisers is phosphate, which in my experience has no proven benefit in turf, other than when first sowing out a lawn to aid establishment.

 When to Apply

 I would normally advise applying a fertiliser twice over the Summer months, one in late May, and the other around mid July.
 The analysis on the label should be around eight per cent nitrogen and four to six per cent potassium, with two to six per cent iron.